forthchina/QL6502/README.md

 QL6502 achieves assembly and disassembly functions for CPU 6502.

 Usually an existing game program (firmware) for re-development and functional expansion, we must first understand the function of the original program. if we have no source code, the disassembly becomes the only resonable way.
 In early times, the code running on 8-bits processor is simple or less features, the source code itself is written in assembly language, so the disassembly analysis is relatively effective.
 Of course, as processors become more powerful and firmware functions become more and more complex, modern firmware is written in high-level languages such as C, and the way in which the algorithms are implemented has been detached from assembly and machine language, and the code is beyond recognition fater compiled or optimization.
-At this situation, disassembly is basically impossible, so the modern method we are used is usually "forward development".
+At this situation, disassembly is basically impossible, so the modern method we are used is usually "development".

 The image file of a machine code contains the code and data.
 The function of disassembly is converting the binary code into an assembly mnemonic.
 But a stupid one-to-one translation does not meet the needs of our analysis either because translating the data into invalid mnemonics (marked with ???) or setting the half-word of the instruction as a jump entry results in only "junk code".
 In the era of a simple text editor, this kind of fault meant printing multiple, pointless source lists.